dalmo3/vscode-ext-gtad/README.md

 ## Features

-In TypeScript projects (or JS with Intellisense), the default VS Code command 'Go to Definition' takes you to the type declaration instead of the actual function/object definition, essentially behaving the same as the 'Go to Type Definition' command.
+In TypeScript projects (or JS with Intellisense), the default VS Code command 'Go to Definition' takes you to the type declaration instead of the actual function/object definition, essentially behaving the same way as the 'Go to Type Definition' command.

 This extension searches for the actual symbol definition.